Is your attic always hot?

 - Waterproof motor – The brushless DC motor is waterproof making it strong enough to last longer

-- Moisture prevention – The fan can prevent moisture that is capable of causing damage to the roof.
+- Moisture prevention – This roof mounted attic fan can prevent moisture that is capable of causing damage to the roof.

 - Extended roof life – Reduction in moisture and the lowering of temperature help to prolong the life of your roof

-- Durable materials – The fan is made with rust-free durable aluminium to extend the life span of the attic fan
+- Durable materials – The fan is made with rust-free durable aluminum to extend the life span of the attic fan

-- All-in-one-solution – The fan is well suited for different roof types making it an all-in-one
+- All-in-one-solution – This roof mounted attic ventilation fans are well suited for different roof types making it an all-in-one

 - Easy to install